Do I Need Personal Injury Protection

 You may just need the bare minimum of PIP if you have excellent health insurance with a plan that offers comprehensive post-accident coverage.

-However, you might want to consider purchasing health insurance if you don’t currently have it or if your current plan isn’t particularly good.
+However, you might want to consider purchasing health insurance if you don’t currently have it or if your current plan isn’t perfect.

-PIP will also provide you with some of those beneficial substitute services we mentioned before and extras like lost wage reimbursement.
+PIP will also provide you with some of the beneficial substitute services we mentioned earlier, as well as extras like lost wage reimbursement.
 Identify the type of policy that might be appropriate for you by working with your insurance agent.

 PIP Limits By State